afia25/Machine-Learning-Based-Diabetes-Prediction-and-Doctor-Appointment-System/README.md

 <p align="center"><img src="./img/admin/admin_fronpg.png" alt="App Screenshot" style="height:250px; width:auto;"></p>

 #### Adding New Doctor Form
 This form is built to add a new doctor to the system.
-When request.method=="POST", it takes input from AddDoctorForm and checks if it is valid using add_doctor_form.is_valid().
+When request.method=="POST", it takes input from AddDoctorForm and checks if it is valid using add_ doctor _form .is _valid ().
 Then saves the doctor info into Add_doctor table and redirects to home page.
 If there is something ivalid while submitting the form, render(request, 'user/add_doctor.html', context) is used to load the add doctor page and show the form again.
 <p align="center"><img src="./img/admin/add_new_doc.png" alt="App Screenshot" style="height:380px; width:auto;"></p>

 #### View All Appointments